 If you would like a copy of your medical information, we may charge you a fee to cover the costs of the copy.
 The fees for electronic copies will be limited to the direct labor costs associated with fulfilling your request.

-Right to Have Medical Information Amended: If you believe that we have information that is either inaccurate or incomplete, you have the right to request an amendment, correction or supplementation of your medical information that Commonwealth Care Alliance maintains.
+Right to Have Medical Information Amended: If you believe that we have information that is either inaccurate or incomplete, you have the right to request an amendment, correction, or supplementation of your medical information that Commonwealth Care Alliance, Inc. maintains.
 Your request must be in writing and include an explanation.

 We may deny your request to amend, correct or supplement your medical information in certain circumstances.
 If we deny your request, we will explain our reason for doing so in writing, within sixty (60) days.
 You may send us a statement of disagreement.
 With any future disclosures, we will provide an accurate summary of the request and our denial.

-- The medical information pertains solely to health care items or services for which you, or another person on your behalf (other than Commonwealth Care Alliance), has paid in full.
+- The medical information pertains solely to healthcare items or services for which you, or another person on your behalf (other than Commonwealth Care Alliance, Inc.), has paid in full.

 If we agree to your request, we must follow your restrictions, except if the information is necessary for emergency treatment.
 You may cancel the restrictions at any time by writing to us.
 In addition, we may cancel a restriction at any time as long as we notify you of the cancellation and continue to apply the restriction to information collected before the cancellation.

-You May File a Complaint About our Privacy Practice
+SECTION 4: You May File a Complaint About Our Privacy Practices

-If you believe your privacy rights have been violated, you may file a written complaint either with Commonwealth Care Alliance or with the federal government.
+If you believe your privacy rights have been violated, you may file a written complaint either with Commonwealth Care Alliance, Inc. or with the federal government.

-Commonwealth Care Alliance will not take any action against you or change the treatment of you in any way if you file a complaint.
+Commonwealth Care Alliance, Inc. will not take any action against you or change the treatment of you in any way if you file a complaint.

-To file a written complaint with or request more information from Commonwealth Care Alliance, contact:
+To file a written complaint with or request more information from Commonwealth Care Alliance, Inc., contact:

 Attention: Information Privacy and Security Officer